NJ State Parks

 -

-Users see camping as a park activity, not a standalone category.
+Users consistently viewed camping as a park activity, not a standalone category.

 -